 Useful things to know:

-You cannot transfer calls to numbers that require you to speak with an operator and/or respond to a series of prompts.
+You cannot transfer calls to numbers that require you to speak with an operator or respond to a series of numerical prompts.

-Call Transfer is a calling feature that you must request as part of your phone package (and it is not available in all areas).
+Call Transfer is a calling feature that you must request as part of your phone package.
 As part of a package, there's no fee.
 If you add it ala carte, it costs $4.50-$8 per month, depending where you live, and there's a one-time setup fee of $10-$22.

-Call Transfer and call waiting are compatible on the same line; however, only 1 feature will work at a time.
-If you answer a call waiting call, you cannot transfer a call or start a 3-way conversation.
+Call Transfer and call waiting are compatible on the same line; however, only one of these features will work at a time.
+If you answer a call using Call Waiting, you cannot then transfer that call or start a 3-way conversation.